Code-Institute-Submissions/instruments-of-the-orchestra/README.md

 ## Testing

-Created a branch to updated the text content of the answer buttons from the object array in a different wat.
-With the first version where I looped through the array to updated the text, I was unable to find a way to see if the button clicked was true or false.
+Created a branch to update the text content of the answer buttons from the object array in a different way.
+With the first version where I looped through the array to update the text, I was unable to find a way to see if the button clicked was true or false.

 ### Testing User Stories from UX Section